safety & NFPA Compliance

 Remember, codes are only minimum requirements.
 In many cases, users of fuel-fired equipment seek to do much more than the minimum.

-4. Is testing something I can put off for a few years?
+4. is testing something i can put off for a few years?

 Testing is not optional – it’s the law.
 ASME CSD-1 boiler combustion component testing is required annually by most states.
 NFPA 86 also identifies annual testing requirements for gas-fired equipment other than boilers.
 Most states and municipalities incorporate these guidelines in their legal code requirements.
 Though, in reality, there is no “code police” to enforce these requirements, if you don’t test and disaster strikes, you could have substantial liability.

-5. How much do you charge for inspections and other services like burner tuning?
+5. how much do you charge for inspections and other services like burner tuning?

 We offer four different levels of OEM services.
 All of which cover the safety inspections required for your gas fired ovens.
 The prices vary between $900 – $3400 per visit based on package selected and location.
 Multiple ovens are charged as an adder of $750 per oven.

 When taking into account the increased efficiency of your equipment, and the reduction in costly outages caused by from malfunctioning equipment, we can often demonstrate at least a 2 to 1 payback ratio.
 Take into account the millions of dollars that a serious fire or explosion might cost you in damaged equipment, fines, lawsuits, as well as the damage sustained to your brand, we are confident that our engineering services more than pay for themselves.
-Ask us about our oven rebuilding, repair and retrofitting services.